sammyrTX/Python-Baseball_Project/notes.md

    - Incorporate some probability to the types of hits that currently being generated at random
    - Add process to determine if scores are tied after nine innings and proceed to extra innings if necessary

-   - Print score box after a run is scored
-      - Print after a team is done with their at bat

    - Review some functions and switch arguments to lists and unpack arguments within the function

    - Review advance runner; if there are runners on base, make sure after an out they remain on base